Epaphras Denga Ndaitwah

 Born in Ohangwena Region, Ndaitwah joined SWAPO's military wing, the People's Liberation Army of Namibia (PLAN), in 1974 and participated in Namibia's struggle for independence in various positions.
 He attended military training in Russia, Yugoslavia, India, Nigeria, Zambia and Tanzania.

 NDF career

-At Namibia's independence in 1990, Ndaitwah became the first military assistant to the Chief of the Defence Force, Dimo Hamaambo.
+At Namibia's independence in 1990, Ndaitwah became the first military assistant to the Chief of the Defence Force, Lieutenant General Dimo Hamaambo.
 He held the rank of Lieutenant Colonel at that time.
-He became Deputy Commander of the Army in 1997.
-Until 2006 Ndaitwah served as Chargé d’affaires of Namibia to the Democratic Republic of Congo.
-He was promoted to Major General in 2008 and appointed as Chief of Operations, Plans and Training, and to Lieutenant General in 2011 at the occasion of his appointment as Chief of the Namibian Defence Force, succeeding Martin Shalli.
-He served in that position until the end of 2013 when John Mutwa was appointed new Chief of the NDF.
+In 1994 he was promoted to the rank of Colonel and appointed Combat Support Brigade Commander based at Otavi.
+When Walvis Bay was reunified with Namibia the Brigade Headquarters was moved to Rooikop Military Base.
+He became Deputy Commander of the Army in 1997 and promoted to Brigadier General.
+In 1998 he was deployed to Operation Atlantic, Namibia's participation in the Second Congo War.
+Until 2006, Ndaitwah served as chargé d’affaires of Namibia to the Democratic Republic of Congo.
+He was promoted to Major General in 2008 and appointed Chief of Operations, Plans and Training to Lieutenant General, in 2011 on the occasion of his appointment as Chief of the Namibian Defence Force, succeeding Lieutenant General Martin Shalli.
+He served in that position until the end of 2013 when Lieutenant General John Sinvula Mutwa was appointed new Chief of the NDF.